-Entry Age Normal Cost Method: An actuarial cost method designed to fund a member's total plan benefit over the course of his or her career.
-This method yields a total normal cost rate, expressed as a percentage of payroll, which is designed to remain level throughout the member's career.
+Entry Age Actuarial Cost Method: An actuarial cost method designed to fund a member's total plan benefit over the course of his or her career.
+This method yields a total normal cost rate, expressed as a level percentage of payroll, which is designed to remain level throughout the member's career.

-Fresh Start: A Fresh Start is when multiple amortization bases are collapsed to one base and amortized together over a new funding period.
+Fresh Start: A Fresh Start is when multiple amortization bases are combined to a single base and amortized over a new Amortization period.